 Before you replace it, consider having someone check it for problems.

 A router can have a significant effect on the performance of your service.
-Since all devices in your home connect through the router, it can be the bottleneck that hampers your service -- especially if you have more than one user on your network simultaneously.
-To find out, connect your computer directly to your W-iFi modem, bypassing your router.
-If speeds increase and slowness issues go away, your router could be faulty or misconfigured.
+Since all devices in your home connect through the router, it can be the bottleneck that hampers your service - especially if you have more than one user on your network simultaneously.
+To find out, connect your computer directly to your Wi-Fi modem, bypassing your router.
+If speeds increase and slow speed issues go away, your router could be faulty or misconfigured.

-If your router has a built in wireless access point to provide Wi-Fi, the issue could be interference or distance from the router.
+If your router has a built-in wireless access point to provide Wi-Fi, the issue could be interference or distance from the router.
 Wi-Fi signals, microwaves, televisions, portable/cordless phones, electrical wires, other electronic devices and even walls can create interference.
-Try to locate your router away from other devices, and in the center of your home or work area.
+Try to set up your router away from other devices, and in the center of your home or work area.
 If you're several rooms away from the router, your Wi-Fi will be significantly slower than if you're in the same room or within a clear line of sight.